Operation Jedburgh: You're Stepping on My Cloak and Dagger

 In You're Stepping on My Cloak and Dagger, a memoir of his offbeat adventures as an agent in the OSS, Roger Wolcott Hall describes his work with the Jedburghs.

 Hall's first assignment with the OSS was as a Special Operations instructor at the Congressional Country Club in Maryland, which had been converted into a training center.
 Hall trained several classes of OSS recruits from which American members of the Jedburghs were later chosen.
 Hall instructed the recruits in Special Operations tactics and demolition, often leading them on simulated night raids on the country club's golf course.

 Hall himself was supposed to be the leader of a Jedburgh team that would parachute into Denmark and conduct Special Operations behind enemy lines.
 However, the operation was cancelled when "someone in the OSS discovered that Denmark is as flat as a pancake.
 There's very little natural ground cover.
 A Special Operations team [in occupied German territory] would be lucky to last 72 hours there."

 In 1944, while stationed in England, Hall was assigned to join a Jedburgh team in occupied France and coordinate resistance operations following the D-Day invasion.
 However, the operation did not go as planned.
 Hall parachuted into France and linked up with the Jedburgh team, only to discover that a sudden offensive by General George S. Patton's tank divisions had pushed through the area a few hours before, and he had landed in friendly territory.
 Hall was back in London two days later.

 War and Remembrance

 In the historical fiction novel War and Remembrance by Herman Wouk and its television miniseries, the fictional character Leslie Slote joined the Jedburghs, leading a team to organize French resistance.

 Edge of Darkness

 In the 1985 BBC thriller series Edge of Darkness a key American character is named Jedburgh, a reference to the OSS's involvement in Operation Jedburgh.

+Classified France '44

+In 2024 game developer Absolute Games and Publisher Team17 released Classified France '44.
+A turn-based tactical game, the player leads a Jedburgh team in the run up to D-Day conducting a series of operations across northern France.

+A Call to Spy

+Tells the story Virginia Hall and Noor Inayat Khan and what they did with OSS and SOE in France as part of Operation Jedburgh.